NJ Child Support Emancipation Law

-Until recently, New Jersey child support had no statute in place that automatically terminated child support once a child reaches a certain age.
-However on January 19, 2016 New Jersey Governor Chris Christie signed a new NJ child support emancipation law that allows child support payments to automatically terminate once a child turns 19.
-The law will go into effect on February 1, 2017.WHO DOES THE THE NJ CHILD SUPPORT EMANCIPATION LAW APPLY TO?
+Until recently, New Jersey child support had no statute in place that automatically terminated child support once a child reached a certain age.
+However, on January 19, 2016 New Jersey Governor Chris Christie signed a new NJ child support emancipation law that requires child support to terminate upon a child’s 19th birthday, with some exceptions.
+This law went into effect last year, on February 1, 2017.Who Does the NJ Child Support Emancipation Law Apply To?

-The State of New Jersey will send notices of child support termination 6 months prior to the termination date.
+Under the new statutory scheme, the State of New Jersey will send notices of the impending child support termination 6 months prior to the termination date.
 At that time, the parent receiving child support may request a hearing or make a motion in court to continue the child support payments in certain situations.
-If a judge agrees, the court has the authority to order the child support payments to continue until a specific date upon which the child support will terminate, or a date on which the circumstances leading to the continuation will be reviewed.CHILD SUPPORT ARREARS
+If a judge agrees, the court has the authority to order the child support payments to continue until a specific date upon which the child support will terminate, or a date on which the circumstances leading to the continuation will be reviewed.

 If the divorce decree has a specific date other than the child’s 19th birthday, then that date will prevail, and the parties will not be able to request a continuation of support beyond that date.